chensheng/wsmessenger-project/README.md

 ```

 ### Set up server side
 `ServerBootstrap` is used to set up the server side.
+The server will listen `2046` port by default.

 Simply set up the server side.
 ```java